Homotopical Intersection Theory, III: multi-relative intersection problems: Abstract

 \section{Abstract}

 This paper extends some results of Hatcher and Quinn \cite{H-Q} beyond the metastable range.
-We give a bordism theoretic obstruction to deforming a map $f\colon\!
-P \to N$ between manifolds simultaneously off of a collection of pairwise disjoint submanifolds $Q_1,...,Q_j \subset N$.
-In a certain range of dimensions, our obstruction is the entire story.
+We give a bordism theoretic obstruction $\chi(f)$ to deforming a map $f\colon\!
+P \to N$ between manifolds simultaneously off of a collection of pairwise disjoint submanifolds $Q_1,...,Q_j \subset N$ under the assumption that $f$ can be deformed off of any proper subcollection in a homotopy coherent way.
+In a certain range of dimensions, $\chi(f)$ is a complete obstruction to finding the desired deformation.
+We apply this machinery to embedding problems and to the study of linking phenomena.

 \Top{\bold T\bold o \bold p} \wTop{\text{\rm w}\bold T} \wT{\text{\rm w}\bold T} \vo{\varOmega} \vs{\varSigma} \smsh{\wedge} \flush{\flushpar} \dbslash{/\!\! /} \:{\colon\!} \Bbb{\mathbb} \bold{\mathbf} \cal{\mathcal} \orb{\cal O} \hoP{\text{\rm ho}P}